kris2026uk/LIS624/OMEKA.md

+# Omeka Installation

+Omeka is used for sharing digital collections and is an important step to building our library.
 There are a few more steps to creating our library site.

 We need to download OMEKA to continuing to create our library site.
 It is important to read the websites download instructions and system requirements here before starting the download:  https://omeka.org/classic/docs/Installation/System_Requirements/

-but first, we need to check the versions of what we have already installed. first php --version mysql --version
+1. First, we need to check the versions of what we have already installed using these commands to ensure they match the requirements for OMEKA, these are listed on their website.
+'''
+php --version
+mysql --version
+'''

-We also need to confirm there are two php extensions that are required for the OMEKA, (as it states on its system_requirements site) mysqli and exif extensions  - to see the php extenstions use this command and verify that what is needed is on the list.
+We also need to confirm there are two php extensions that are required for the OMEKA, (as it states on its system_requirements site) mysqli and exif extensions  - to see the php extentions use this command and verify that what is needed is on the list.

+'''
 php -m
+'''

-The last requirement is Image Magick, which we have not yet downloaded, use this command to get this software:
+The last requirement is ImageMagick, which we have not yet downloaded, use this command to get this software:

+'''
 sudo apt install imagemagick

 sudo a2enmod rewrite

 sudo systemctl restart apache2
+'''

 The first step is creating a user and database on our system for Omeka, replace omeka and xx with a username and password- create user 'OMEKA'@'localhost' identified by 'XXXXXXXXX';